Central Oregon Jobs and Water Security Act

-The Central Oregon Jobs and Water Security Act is a land-use and water bill related to the Crooked River in Oregon and the Bowman Dam.
+is a land-use and water bill related to the Crooked River in Oregon and the Bowman Dam.
 H.R.
 2640 would modify features of the Crooked River Project located in central Oregon, north of the city of Prineville, and prioritize how water from the project would be allocated for different uses.
 It was introduced into the United States House of Representatives during the 113th United States Congress.

 Background

 Identical legislation passed the House during the 112th United States Congress, but died in the Senate.

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The Central Oregon Jobs and Water Security Act would amend the Wild and Scenic Rivers Act to modify the boundary of the Crooked River, Oregon.
 It would require the developer for any hydropower development at Bowman Dam to analyze any impacts to the Outstanding Remarkable Values of the Wild and Scenic River that may be caused by such development and propose mitigation for such impacts as part of any license application submitted to the Federal Energy Regulatory Commission (FERC).

 The bill would increase (from 10 to 17 cubic feet per second) the minimum release that shall be maintained from the Prineville Reservoir for the benefit of downstream fish life.
 It would also require 7 of the 17 cubic feet per second release to serve as mitigation for the city of Prineville groundwater pumping, as determined necessary for any given year by the city, including any shaping of the release of the up to 7 cubic feet per second to coincide with the city's groundwater pumping as may be required by the state of Oregon.
 The bill would authorize the Secretary of the Army to make applications to that state in conjunction with that city to protect these supplies instream.
 The bill would direct the city to make payment to the Secretary for that portion of the minimum release that actually serves as mitigation under Oregon law.
 The bill would authorize the Secretary to contract exclusively with the city for additional amounts in the future at the city's request.